223323/LPRS2_lab3/pcores/vga_perif_mem_v1_00_a/devl/README.txt

     This Peripheral Analysis Order file defines the analysis order of all the HDL source files that are used to compile your peripheral.

+- ISE project file(s)

+  devl/projnav/vga_perif_mem.xise

+    This is the ProjNavigator project file.
+It sets up the needed logical libraries and dependent library files for you to help you develop your peripheral using ProjNavigator.

+  devl/projnav/vga_perif_mem.tcl

+    This is the TCL command line file used to generate the .xise file.

+- XST synthesis file(s)

+  devl/synthesis/vga_perif_mem_xst.scr

+    This is the XST synthesis script file to compile your peripheral.
+    Note: you may want to modify the device part option for your target.

+  devl/synthesis/vga_perif_mem_xst.prj

+    This is the XST synthesis project file used by the above script file to compile your peripheral.

 - Driver source file(s)